iam-py-test/my_filters_001/CONTRIBUTING.md

 I will currently not be accepting issues for server-side paywalls (unless you have a fix) as there is **nothing** I can do about them.
 I will also not be accepting issues for unbreaking sites blocked as malware.
 If you report cookie-banners/breakage/paywalls on these sites, your issue will be closed with a recommendation that you scan your device for malware.
 I _will_ accept issues for removing false positives.<br>

 Please open a pull request or issue instead of commenting on commits, as I am unlikely to see commit comments, but regulary check for issues.

+### IMPORTANT Note about Google Chrome & other Chromium browsers
+Due to browser extensions being unable to block malicious domains on launch, my antimalware blocklist is ineffective against some threats, including some adware, and also websites restored via the _start where I was last time_ feature.
+This is a browser issue - DO NOT report it either to me or the team behind the adblocker you are using, as there is _nothing_ we can do.
+This also applies to my other blocklists and any other filterlist for a browser-based content blocker. <br>

+### Second note
+I can - and never will - support Google's Manifest V3 as it will destory all content blocking.
+If you don't like that, talk to Google.
+Any issues caused by Manifest V3 will be closed as _can't fix_.
+I strongly recommend you switch to a non-Chromium browser like Tor Browser or Firefox.

+### Note about Internet Explorer
+I do not - and never will - support Microsoft's Internet Explorer, as it is a complete mess, and isn't even maintained.
+I recommend you switch to any maintained browser, as Microsoft won't fix any issues with IE, and it is therefore broken and insecure.
+If your admin forces you to use it, tell them to switch to _any other browser_, and if they refuse, just don't browser the internet on that computer.